fpoirotte/tomcrypt/README.rst

 License
 -------
-libtomcrypt is released under the a dual public domain / `WTFPL <http://sam.zoy.org/wtfpl/>`_ license.
+libtomcrypt is released under a dual public domain / `WTFPL <http://sam.zoy.org/wtfpl/>`_ license.

 php_tomcrypt is released under version 3.01 of the